DiSSCo/openDS/data-model/data-model-intro.md

 ## Secondary (concrete) class definitions

 Just a few examples at present:
-- Digital Specimen - is an example (subclass) of an Entity.
+- DigitalSpecimen - is an example (subclass) of an Entity.
 - Loan and Visit - are examples (subclasses) of a Transaction.
 - Annotation and Intepretation - are examples (subclasses) of a Transaction.
 - GeographicOrigin - is an example (subclass) of a Dimension.